 Instead of, or in addition to, physical violence, it involves a pattern of manipulative behaviours that may include emotional, psychological, financial, and digital control, aimed at making the victim reliant on the perpetrator and restricting their independence.

 The intent often is to trap the victim in the relationship and deprive them of their agency and autonomy.
-This recent legislation has criminalised this behaviour, recognising its significant detrimental impact on the victim’s physical, emotional, financial, psychological, or mental wellbeing.
+This recent legislation has criminalised this behaviour, recognising its significant detrimental impact on the victim’s physical, emotional, financial, psychological, or mental well-being.

 Find out more about the signs of coercive control and what to do when you spot them.

-How Did This New Law Come About?
+How Did This New Queensland Law Come About?

-This law arises from the first report released by the Queensland’s Women’s Safety and Justice Taskforce which is an independent, consultative taskforce created by the Queensland Government.
+This law arises from the first report released by Queensland’s Women’s Safety and Justice Taskforce which is an independent, consultative taskforce created by the Queensland Government.

 Hear Her Voice - Hearing Queensland’s Women Loud and Clear